Jakobtottrup/RTWA-F20/README.md

 - Or… implement a few social elements, and a more complete gameplay.

 While developing your game, you would design some (simple) HTML-based GUI, using javascript.
 Simple static graphics can be used in the GUIs, for example to show a map of the rooms, or the state of the current room, or perhaps show score/health/energy in a [HUD] (https://en.wikipedia.org/wiki/Head-up_display_(video_gaming))

- [NOTE: if you have another, potentially very different idea for the tasks, please write a 1-page proposal (like this one) and get it approved (by me), as soon as possible]
+[**NOTE**: if you have another, potentially very different idea for the tasks, please write a 1-page proposal (like this one) and get it approved (by me), as soon as possible]